mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 Is it possible to reproduce (repeat)?
 If yes, provide a step-by-step instruction to get the crash.

 #.
-Backtrace (crashlog) -- the instruction is here: :ref:`dr_minw`, and the debug symbols can be found in the annoucement of the version of Krita that the user has.
+Backtrace (crashlog) -- the instruction for Windows is here: :ref:`dr_minw`, and the debug symbols can be found in the annoucement of the version of Krita that the user has.
 But it could be easier to just point the user to `https://download.kde.org/stable/krita <https://download.kde.org/stable/krita>`_.

 Other possible questions with quick solutions